COPtoLON/KB/Quantitative Finance/Commodities/Energy/README.md

-You’ll play a pivotal role in developing and maintaining quantitative models required to value the key risks associated with the supply and PPA business, as well as assessing and valuing the tools and mechanisms to manage these risks (hedging strategies, derivatives, physical tolls etc.).

-You'll assess and value risk management tools such as hedging strategies, derivatives, and physical tolls, shaping the future of risk management.
-You’ll collaborate with the Portfolio Optimisation & Pricing team, delivering impactful modelling and analysis, while also providing expert guidance on best practices.
-This is an opportunity to make a significant impact on the business through innovative risk solutions.

-What skills/experience do I need to be successful?

-Substantial experience of quantitative modelling in an energy trading environment, ideally with experience in short-term power markets;
-Proven track record of software development in a commercial environment;
-Substantial expertise in Python programming language plus third-party libraries including numpy, scipy, pandas and scikit-learn is essential;
-Good understanding of mathematical finance including stochastic calculus and probability theory, plus associated numerical methods for their practical implementation;
-Proven strong technical skills in manipulation, extraction and analysis of large data sets.
-How will I spend my time in this role?

-Contribute to implementation and maintenance of models to price and manage risk associated with SELs PPA and I&C contracts, over the short, medium and long term, in particular shape cost and risk;
-Contribute to implementation and maintenance of models to price and optimise flexible assets (batteries, gas plants etc);
-Deliver quantitative analysis to support the development, implementation, and continual review of hedging strategies to manage volume and shape risk;
-Ad-hoc analysis for teams supporting Portfolio Optimisation & Pricing;
-Contribute to deployment and maintenance of models in a quantitative library, adhering to existing framework and coding standards;
-Ensure availability and regular calibration of operational models, which are used by the wider Portfolio Optimisation team.

 ## ROLE PURPOSE
 - Reporting to the HQR, you will be responsible for developing and maintaining quantitative models required to value the key risks associated with the supply and PPA business, as well as assessing and valuing the tools and mechanisms to manage these risks (hedging strategies, derivatives, physical tolls etc.).